LIBOL/SOL/README.md

 The command for training wit default algorithm is as the following shows.

-    $ libsol_train data/a1a
+    $ lsol_train data/a1a
     training accuracy: 0.8125
     training time: 0.000 seconds
     model sparsity: 15.1260%

 The learned model can be saved to a file (``a1a.model`` for example) by:

-    $ libsol_train data/a1a a1a.model
+    $ lsol_train data/a1a a1a.model

 By default, LIBSOL use ``OGD`` to learn a model.
 If users want to try another algorithm (``AROW`` for example) and save to another file (``arow.model``):

-    $ libsol_train -a arow data/a1a arow.model
+    $ lsol_train -a arow data/a1a arow.model

 Each algorithm may have its own parameters.
 The following command changes the default value of parameter ``r`` to ``2.0``:

-    $ libsol_train --params r=2.0 -a arow data/a1a arow.model
+    $ lsol_train --params r=2.0 -a arow data/a1a arow.model

 The python scripts also provides the cross validation ability.
 For example, if users want to do a 5-fold GridSearch Cross Validation in the range [2^-5,2^-4,...,2^4, 2^5] for parameter ``r`` of AROW, the command will be:

-    $ libsol_train -a arow --cv r=0.03125:2:32 -f 5 data/a1a arow.model
+    $ lsol_train -a arow --cv r=0.03125:2:32 -f 5 data/a1a arow.model
     cross validation parameters: [('r', 2.0)]

 In some cases we want to finetune from a pretrained model,

-    $ libsol_train -m arow.model data/a1a arow2.model
+    $ lsol_train -m arow.model data/a1a arow2.model

 We can test with the learned model:

-    $ libsol_test arow.model data/a1a.t predict.txt
+    $ lsol_test arow.model data/a1a.t predict.txt
     test accuracy: 0.8437
     test time: 0.016 seconds